Posted by MIT Sloan Executive Education - 6 months and 15 days ago

 Posted by MIT Sloan Executive Education - 11 months and 29 days ago

 “No big!
 Only 12,000 people here,” kidded Academy Award winner Viola Davis as she took the stage for the morning keynote of the 2017 Massachusetts Conference for Women.
 MIT Sloan Executive Education, alongside other MIT schools and programs, was in attendance at this 13th year of the largest women's conference in the country.

-Posted by MIT Sloan Executive Education - 9 months and 23 days ago
+Posted by MIT Sloan Executive Education - 1 year and 3 months and 20 days ago

 Earlier this month, a memo written by (former) Google employee James Damore went viral.
 The controversial, ten-page letter suggested the company has fewer female engineers because men are better suited for the job.
 Damore argued that Google’s initiatives to increase diversity is actually a discriminatory policy, and that a liberal bias throughout management makes it difficult to discuss the issue internally.
 The debates kicked up by this event continue to rage on.